Corvirtus Blog

 Any goal, including any for DEI, will struggle if not planted in an environment that allows it to be embraced.
 If we're seeking to build diverse, equitable, and inclusive teams, envisioning what performance looks like is key.
 Competencies communicate the how of your culture and the path to the bright ambitious vision you're seeking to achieve.
 When we clearly communicate, coach, and celebrate accomplishments within how we've defined performance, we're focusing attention and energy on what it means to be a part of our team.

-In fact, my team and I started thinking about this because of several conversations with operational and HR leaders where they shared the desire to continue to support DEI in a way that could gain everyone's support.
-As we talked we learned their organizations were but were also lacking competencies.
+In fact, my team and I started thinking about this because of several conversations with operational and HR leaders where they shared the desire to continue to support DEI in a way that could gain shared support and commitment.
+As we talked we learned their organizations were struggling to find a way to do this but were also lacking competencies.

 Competency models, when connected to the fabric of your operations, can work to focus attention on performance and while doing so create an environment that welcomes differences in service of your greater goals and performance (that are now well defined).
 They help us see gaps in performance and vulnerabilities we didn't recognize before.
 Take sample leadership competencies shown above.
 For leaders in positions living and contributing within this competency model, these three sample competencies bring forward expected behaviors that define taking care of customers, collaborating, and removing barriers to success.